adeoke/django-quarantine-workout-graphql/README.md

 # Running the tests locally

-With the appliaction running you can now run tests against it.
+Now  the application running you can now run tests against it.

-Ensure that you are in the project root and wihin the virtual environment (open the terminal at the project root and input `pipenv shell`).
+Ensure that you are in the project root and within the virtual environment (open the terminal at the project root and input `pipenv shell`).

 Run all tests with command: